Missouri daycare worker admits she threw child across room after years of denials - NewsBreak

 Wilma Brown had pleaded not guilty and denied responsibility until Friday, May 13, 2022.

 Even when investigators showed her the video of herself, Brown was documented as saying, “That’s not what happened.”
-Brown tried to explain the injury to the 3-year-old child’s head and the required surgical staples by writing a note to the parents saying, “She fall.”Fundraiser created to reward Casey White tipster
+Brown tried to explain the injury to the 3-year-old child’s head and the required surgical staples by writing a note to the parents saying, “She fall.”Fake friend, real scam: How a South Carolina woman was conned out of $33,000

 Brown then went into hiding after she was charged with felony child abuse.
 North County Cooperative Police officers later caught her.